Charles-da-silva/Charles-da-silva/README.md

 ### 🚀 Featured Project In Progress: School Management System

 I am currently developing a full-stack web application for managing a kindergarten school.
-This is a real-world educational project focused on modern market demands, robustness, and security.
+This is a real-world project focused on modern market demands, robustness, and security.

 🏫 Planned Features
 - Student registration and management